Revisiting Megadeth’s Debut, ‘Killing Is My Business … and Business Is Good!’

-Side two was somewhat less ambitious, but arguably the better for it.
+Side Two is somewhat less ambitious but arguably better.
 Highlights included comparatively linear compositions like "Rattlehead," "Chosen Ones" and "Looking Down the Cross," which pointed the way forward.
-Killing is My Business concludes with Mustaine's original arrangement for "The Mechanix," the precursor to Metallica's "Four Horsemen."
+Killing Is My Business concludes with Mustaine's original arrangement for "The Mechanix," the precursor to Metallica's "Four Horsemen."

 No matter.
 The incomparably driven Dave Mustaine and his ever-changing cast of bandmates ultimately overcame every obstacle toward success.
 Megadeth's significantly more finessed 1986 major-label debut, Peace Sells ...
 But Who's Buying?, found Mustaine's envelope-pushing tendencies tempered with just a little commercial common sense.
 And a much better cover.

 In 2018, a deluxe reissue of the LP, subtitled The Final Kill, was released and included live tracks and demos, as well as remastered sound on the original record.